 How will the business evictions ban extension help tenants?

-The extension will continue to provide a much-needed lifeline for those businesses still struggling, particularly those in the hospitality sector, helping them get back on their feet after months of restrictions and closures – many of whom have tough times ahead.
+The commercial evictions ban extension will continue to provide a much-needed lifeline for those businesses still struggling, particularly those in the hospitality sector, helping them get back on their feet after months of restrictions and closures.

 However, it is important to stress that this extension will only delay the landlord’s rights; it does not affect a landlord’s right to forfeiture after the March 2022 extension ends and commercial tenant evictions will once more be possible from this point onwards.
 The new act of parliament is essentially creating a ring fence around accrued debt during periods of closure and businesses are being encouraged to prioritise new and future rent.

 As a landlord, is there anything I can do about the commercial evictions ban?

 Many commercial landlords have shown flexibility, understanding and commitment to protecting businesses during an exceptionally challenging time.
-But with yet another delay, the extension of the commercial evictions ban will significantly impact their own cash flow in some cases.
+However, with yet another delay, the extension of the commercial evictions ban will significantly impact their own cash flow in some cases.

 - any voluntary arrangements, including monthly rent payments or rent holidays, are properly and legally documented to protect both parties;